Motel Reimbursement for Homeless

 - Airbnb guests are provided with an email receipt confirming that the reservation has been paid.

 Important: All conditions must be clarified/verified before a reimbursement is made.
-At no time will the reimbursement be issued until verification of stay is completed.
+At no time will the reimbursement be issued until verification of the stay is completed.
 Thorough documentation is required in a CalSAWS Journal Entry.

 Payments Made with Third Party Credit Cards